Chart Color Schemes

 Avoca is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Avoca, as per the latest Census evaluation, 97.6% of dwellings were houses, with the remaining 2.3% comprising semi-detached homes, apartments, and other types.
-This differs from Non-Metro Vic., where 93.8% of dwellings are houses and 6.2% are other types.
-Avoca's home ownership rate was 58.0%, with mortgaged dwellings at 30.5% and rented ones at 11.5%.
-The median monthly mortgage repayment in Avoca was $1,006, lower than Non-Metro Vic.'s average of $1,127.
-The median weekly rent figure for Avoca was $200, compared to Non-Metro Vic.'s $230.
-Nationally, Avoca's mortgage repayments are significantly lower than the Australian average of $1,863, and rents are substantially below the national figure of $375.
+In Avoca, as per the latest Census, 97.6% of dwellings were houses with the remaining 2.3% being semi-detached, apartments, or other types.
+This compares to Non-Metro Vic.'s 90.1% houses and 9.9% other dwellings.
+Home ownership in Avoca stood at 58.0%, with mortgaged dwellings at 30.5% and rented ones at 11.5%.
+The median monthly mortgage repayment was $1,006, lower than Non-Metro Vic.'s average of $1,430.
+The median weekly rent in Avoca was recorded at $200, compared to Non-Metro Vic.'s $285.
+Nationally, Avoca's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing